ELELAB/snakemake_workshop/exercises/ex5_config_file/README.md

 pipeline won't be necessary to rerun it on different samples.

-you can write a configuration file in YAML format (see [this tutorial](https://www.educative.io/blog/yaml-tutorial)
+you can write a configuration file in YAML format (see [this tutorial](https://www.educative.io/blog/yaml-tutorial) for details).

-briefly, for our case, a yaml file consists in a list of associations, like this:
+Briefly, for our case, a yaml file consists in a list of associations, like this:

 ```
 key: